 It may also be bought directly from me via Paypal.
 Transfers to iancantwell(at)gmail(fullstop)com with a confirming email to that address or via the contact page.
 Available only in PDF format

 The perfect gift for the Gathering, homesick emigrant, genealogist or historian who has everything.

 An Irish country schoolmaster being asked what was meant by the word ‘fortification’, instantly answered, with the utmost confidence, “Two twentifications make a fortification.”

-- Extract A sample of 1798 Rebellion black humour and other pieces
+- Black Humour – 18th century style A sample of 1798 Rebellion black humour and other pieces

 - How to Survive a Recession A perspective that shows little has changed since 1800.
 The blue devils and flaithulach are still with us, as are the glumpish, churlish, and refractory who ru(i)n our good-humoured and convivial realm.